davejacobs/mint/README.md

   1. `:destination` *must* refer to a directory (existing or not) and not a file.

   2. `:style_destination` is resolved relative to `:destination` so that packaging styles inside document directories is easy.
 (This supports the common case where you will want a subdirectory called 'styles' to hold your style files.)
 When `:style_destination` is nil (default), the stylesheet will not be copied anywhere.
 Instead, your document will link to the rendered stylesheet in place.
-If `:style_destination` is 'inline', your style will be included inline with your published document.
+If it needs to be rendered, it will be rendered into a subdirectory called 'css' so that the rendered document isn't picked up the next time you specify the same style.

 ### Examples ###